Loading...

 It is an easy and affordable option that, when used correctly, produces good-quality results since images are durable, heat resistant, adhesive and water resistant.
 Although the design must be printed on special transfer paper, which adds an extra step to the process and requires specialized machinery, it’s still a pretty good option and a widely used one when customizing your own garments.

 Ultimately, the best t-shirt printing method will depend on your specific needs, production quantity and budget.
 With a bit of research and experimentation, you will find the method that works best for your project.
+Here you have a poster that will help you in short words to understand this methods.

 Another factor to consider to get the best result on your printed t-shirt is to choose the proper printing method according to the fabric you’ll use.
 This will make your design look as cool as possible, just the way you want it.